Investment Portfolio Rebalancing : Passive vs. Active [Video]

 You might have gone into this year and invested 70% in stocks and 30% in bonds.

 But if we had a really good year in the stock market, like in 2019 where the stock market was up 30%, by the end of the year that allocation of 30% and 70% actually moved up to something like 75% and 25% by the end of the year.

 Now it is great that the stock market was up, but now you are going into the new year with an asset allocation that is more aggressive than the original target that you had for your investments.

 So what you want to do is rebalance your portfolio.

 We call it portfolio rebalancing.
-And what you do is at least once a year, take a look at your portfolio and if it is out of whack to your target allocation, then you want to sell off some stocks, in this example, bring the 75% down to 70% and put that money back into bonds to bring the 25% that back up to 30%.
+You do this at least once a year.
+Take a look at your portfolio and if it is out of whack to your target allocation, then you want to sell off some stocks.
+In this example, bring the 75% down to 70% and put that money back into bonds to bring the 25% back up to 30%.